toobeeh/Palantir-Rebirth/README.md

 ### Still WIP
 Palantir-Rebirth is/will be a refactor of the current Palantir Bot.
 It consists of multiple components that can be deployed individually for scalability and maintainability (blah blah).
-Palantir-Rebirth follows the new separation of business+persistence from application layer and uses Valmar as backend.
+Palantir-Rebirth follows the new separation of business+data from application layer and uses toobeeh/Valmar as grpc backend.

 The components are split to Core, Commands and Lobbies modules.